CourthouseLibrariesBC/mwlib/README.md

 The `PRODUCTION_HOSTNAME` and `DATA_IMPORT_USER` variables are used for copying live production data down to your docker during build.
 You will need to place SSH keys in `/mediawiki/keys/` and name them `id_docker_data` and `id_docker_data.pub`.

+If you specify a `COLLECTION_EXTENSION_PATH`, it will use local files for installing the Collection extension, otherwise it will install an exact commit from the required repo.

 And then run:

     $ docker compose up --build